 I work with the idea of a composition in three dimensions, seeking balance and harmony.
 The finished form should have energy, enthusiasm, and a sense of purpose.

 I mainly work in ceramics but recently also in bronze.
 I find that strong colour builds further importance, strength and energy.

-I am Danish and have lived in London since 2005.
-My studio is in Camberwell, South London.
+I am Danish and have lived in the UK since 2005.
 I trained at Designskolen Kolding, Denmark from 2000-2005 (MA Ceramics).

 My work is included in the following Public Collections: